lowdigital/crypto-clicker-miniapp/README.md

 BOMJ COIN is a Telegram bot developed as a demonstration of the capabilities of the TON blockchain.
 The project was created by [low digital](https://t.me/low_digital) and quickly gained popularity due to its engaging gameplay and virtual coin earning opportunities.

+## Demo

+You can check out the game right now on Telegram: https://t.me/bmjcoinbot

 ## Description

 BOMJ COIN is an interactive game where users can earn virtual coins, enhance their skills, and compete with other players.
 The bot offers several game modes, including mini-games and an upgrade system.